continue-revolution/sd-webui-segment-anything/README.md

 - `2023/04/12`: [Feature] Mask expansion released by [@jordan-barrett-jm](https://github.com/jordan-barrett-jm)!
 - `2023/04/15`: [Feature] [GroundingDINO](https://github.com/IDEA-Research/GroundingDINO) support released!
 Check [Note about GroundingDINO](https://github.com/continue-revolution/sd-webui-segment-anything#note-about-groundingdino), [How to Use](#how-to-use) and [Demo](#demo) for more detail.
 - `2023/04/15`: [Feature] API support released by [@jordan-barrett-jm](https://github.com/jordan-barrett-jm)!
 Check [API Support](#api-support) for more detail.
 - `2023/04/18`: [Feature] [ControlNet V1.1](https://github.com/lllyasviel/ControlNet-v1-1-nightly) inpainting support released!
 Note that you **must** update [ControlNet extension](https://github.com/Mikubill/sd-webui-controlnet) to the most up-to-date version to use it.
+ControlNet inpainting has far better performance compared to general-purpose models, and you do not need to download inpainting-specific models anymore.
 Check [How to Use](#how-to-use) for more detail.
 ControlNet demo will be released after semantic segmentation is supported.

 ## Plan